 It’s Monday and I think we all deserve a little chocolate today.
-I’ve been patiently waiting to share this single serving deep dish chocolate chip cookie recipe with you because it is so good and SO easy.
+I’ve been patiently waiting to share this single serve chocolate chip cookie recipe with you because it is so good and SO easy.
 If you ever get a craving for chocolate chip cookies but don’t want to make a huge batch and have them sitting around the house, then this recipe is for you.

 Now, let me first say that when I say single serving cookie that I use that term loosely.
 This recipe makes a pretty good sized deep dish cookie, which you could probably eat in one sitting.
 You can also divide this deep dish cookie in half, save the other half for later, or share it with someone else.

-To keep the deep dish cookie simple, I decided to stick with melted butter instead of softened butter.
+- Butter: This recipe calls for melted butter rather than softened.
 Since you’ll be baking this cookie in a ramekin, you don’t have to worry about the cookie spreading all over a baking sheet.
-By using melted butter you don’t need a mixer and it creates a chewier cookie.
+By using melted butter, you don’t need a mixer and it creates a chewier cookie.

 - Egg yolk: You can either discard the egg white or use it in a recipe like these candied pecans (one of my favorites!).

-Then, you’ll stir in some flour, baking soda, and salt.
-One important thing with the flour is to make sure to spoon and level it, don’t scoop it from the container.
+- All-purpose flour: One important thing with the flour is to make sure to spoon and level it, don’t scoop it from the container.
 I wrote a post on why it’s important to spoon and level your flour here.
 Just make sure to measure the flour correctly so you end up with a soft and chewy cookie and not a cakey cookie.

-Once you’ve mixed in the dry ingredients, you’ll mix in some chocolate chips.
-You can feel free to use as much chocolate as you like, I prefer to use between 2-3 tablespoons and sprinkle extra on top as well.
+- Semi-sweet chocolate chips: You can feel free to use as much chocolate as you like, I prefer to use between 2 to 3 tablespoons and sprinkle extra on top as well.
 You can even swap out the chocolate chips with your favorite cookie mix-ins.

-And as I mentioned earlier, you can also bake this recipe into four cookies.
+You can also bake this recipe into four cookies.
 I love the deep dish cookie because it’s super soft in the center and you can add a huge scoop of ice cream on top.
 But, the regular cookies also turn out super thick, soft, and chewy.
 You really can’t go wrong either way!